 XaaS (Anything as a Service)

-In the context of streaming, refers to cloud-based services like encoding-as-a-service, storage-as-a-service, or streaming-infrastructure-as-a-service.
+In the context of streaming, it refers to cloud-based services like encoding-as-a-service, storage-as-a-service, or streaming-infrastructure-as-a-service.

 XMPP (Extensible Messaging and Presence Protocol)